 You are both the owner and the annuitant of the contract.
 You can't appoint a joint or successor owner.
-You can appoint your spouse as successor annuitant for a RRIF contract or a successor plan holder for a TFSA contract.
 You can only use the contract as security for a loan if it is a TFSA contract.

 Registered retirement savings plan - RRSP including LIRA, LRSP, and RLSP if locked-in funds, as pension law permits